 Dr Haller was born in Brooklyn New York.
 She graduated form Upstate Medical Center in Syracuse, NY in 1980, and did her residency training at San Francisco General Hospital/UCSF in Psychiatry and Family Medicine.
 She returned to New York in 1984 to teach in, and eventually direct the Family Medicine Residency Program at Lutheran Medial Center in Brooklyn, NY.
 She also completed a fellowship in Urban Family Health, and the Geriatric Teaching Program at Mt Sinai Hospital.
 Dr. Haller was board certified in Geriatric Medicine in 1990.
 During her academic career, she developed courses on cross-cultural and psychosocial aspects of family medicine, and geriatric psychopharmacology.

 Dr Haller’s other interests include painting, collage, many other forms of art, gardening, yoga, cooking and hiking.
-She also works for the San Francisco Department of Public Health at a clinic in the Tenderloin doing urgent care.
+She also works for the San Francisco Department of Public Health at Tom Waddell Health Center in the Tenderloin doing urgent care.
 She lives in Berkeley with her partner Murray, and other members of their multi-generational family and animals.